 I packed up and left at a very leisurely 8.45am.
 It was a nice walk over the last little hill on to Sandwood Bay itself.
 I had plenty of time before my transport from Kinlochbervie, so I sat in the sun for a few hours before tackling the long walk back to Kinlochbervie.
 It was a great place for coffee and more chocolate.
 Opened the correct way this time.
 I felt quite spiritual actually, and a really profound sense of peace.

 Whilst I was on the beach, another walker stopped for a chat.
 He was walking the Cape Wrath Trail but reckoned it had done him in and he was too old for it.
-I thought he looked in better condition than me.
+I thought he looked younger and in better condition than me.
 He had been hoping for the minibus off the Cape, and wasn’t looking forward to the walk out.

 It was 11am and I had covered a grand distance of a quarter of a mile.
 Whilst I was enjoying the spiritual thing, at that rate I was going to be late for my taxi.
 Or I’d get wet feet, as the tide was coming in.
 I hadn’t been anywhere near the sea when I sat down.